 Indigenous Culture and Collective Resistance in Argentina

 This project examines how precolonial Indigenous cultural traits (particularly those related to warfare and conquest) continue to influence patterns of collective resistance against extractive activities in certain regions of Argentina today.
-(Led by: Jorge Mangonnet)
+(Led by: Dr. Jorge Mangonnet)

 Sub-national Nonstate Actor Governance (SNAG)

 This project develops new tools to measure how governments and rebel groups control and govern territory within conflict zones.
 Using open-source text, machine learning, and natural language processing, SNAG produces fine-grained, time-varying data on local territorial control, capturing changes that traditional event-based measures miss.
-The resulting dataset enables new research on the dynamics of conflict, the effectiveness of development aid in contested areas, and the long-term consequences of insurgent governance for postwar state-building. ( Led by: Nina McMurry)
+The resulting dataset enables new research on the dynamics of conflict, the effectiveness of development aid in contested areas, and the long-term consequences of insurgent governance for postwar state-building.
+(Led by: Dr. Nina McMurry)